 You can call them primary data points as well.

-Planned Value is the scheduled cost of work planned in a given time.
-It is also called Budgeted Cost of Work Scheduled (BCWS).
+Planned Value: Planned Value is the scheduled cost of work planned in a given time.
+It is also called the Budgeted Cost of Work Scheduled (BCWS).
 The total Planned Value of the project is the Budget at Completion (BAC).

-Actual Cost is the money spent to date.
+Actual Cost: The Actual Cost is the money spent to date.
 It is also called the Actual Cost of Work Performed (ACWP).
-This is the easiest element of Earned Value Management to identify; it just takes one look at the question.
+This is the easiest element of EVM to identify since it just takes one look at the question.

 Visit: Earned Value, Planned Value, and Actual Cost

-You can calculate the following variances and performance indexes with the help of these three elements:
+You can calculate the following variances and performance indexes with the help of these four elements:

-You have two variances in Earned Value Management: Schedule Variance and Cost Variance.
+You have two variances in EVM: Schedule Variance and Cost Variance.
 These help you track project performance in dollars.

 Schedule Variance

 Schedule Variance is the difference between Earned Value and Planned Value.
-It lets you know how much you are ahead or behind schedule in terms of dollars.
+It tells you if you are ahead or behind schedule in terms of dollars.

 Schedule Variance = Earned Value – Planned Value